 - Negotiations and contract drafting

 - Collections and finances

-When you create a business, your partnership agreement, the articles of incorporation and the company’s bylaws are all extremely important.
+When you create a business, your partnership agreement, the articles of incorporation, and the company’s bylaws are all extremely important.
 All of these documents will be critical if you ever find yourself in legal trouble or involved in a business dispute.
-The following are the most important agreements when establishing a company:
+The following are the most critical agreements when establishing a company:

-- Articles of Incorporation– the articles of incorporation essentially establish the corporation as a business entity and list details concerning name, contact info and information about stocks.
-The articles of incorporation will list details about the purpose of the corporation, the name of registered agents and information about the corporate office.
+- Articles of Incorporation– the articles of incorporation essentially establish the corporation as a business entity and list details concerning name, contact info, and information about stocks.
+The articles of incorporation will list details about the corporation’s purpose, the name of registered agents, and information about the corporate office.

 Having an attorney involved can make the formation of your business and the process less stressful.
 An attorney can make sure that you fully complete the forms required and make sure that you abide by all of Florida’s filing instructions.
 The last thing you want is to do it incorrectly and for the process to be delayed.
 An attorney can also assist in making sure you pay the correct fee.

 The attorneys at the Lopez Law Group have experience handling litigation concerning shareholder and partnership disputes and business contract disputes.
 When a business deal breaks down, or a business is facing a dispute from within, we will be able to assist.
 Even when businesses try their best to set everything up accordingly and partners go into the agreement with good intentions, things eventually sometimes break down.
 In Florida, if there is a dispute as to the way in which a business is managed or as to the finances, all of this is classified as a shareholder dispute.
-Often times, disputes come from one of the following:

 - Violations of an agreement

 - Disputes about the relocation of the business or addition of personnel